edertonlima/ceramfix/wp-content/plugins/wpglobus/readme.txt

 * [WPGlobus for WPBakery Visual Composer](https://wordpress.org/plugins/wpglobus-for-wpbakery-visual-composer/): enables WPGlobus on certain themes that use WPBakery's Composer.
 Please note that Visual Composer is a commercial product, and therefore our support is limited.
 * [WPGlobus for Black Studio TinyMCE Widget](https://wordpress.org/plugins/wpglobus-for-black-studio-tinymce-widget/): adds multilingual editing capabilities to the visual editor widget.

-= When do I need Premium Extensions? =
+= When do I need WPGlobus Premium Add-ons? =

 * To translate URLs (`/my-page/` translates to `/fr/ma-page`, `/ru/моя-страница` and so on);
 * To "postpone" translation to all languages and publish only those that are ready;